dsmrreader/dsmr-reader/docs/how-to/development.rst

 ------------

 You can find the translations (.PO files) for the main application in ``dsmrreader/locales/``.
-To regenerate them, just execute the ``docker exec -it dsmr-app poetry run ./tools/check-translations.sh`` script.
+To regenerate them, just execute the ``docker exec -it dev-dsmr-app poetry run ./tools/check-translations.sh`` script.

 Editing documentation